Sch8ill/mcclient-lib/README.md

 * hostport and hostip
 * gametype
 * server id
+Note: not every field is queryable with every protocol

 ## Documentation
 There is some documentation [here](https://github.com/Sch8ill/MCClient-lib/blob/master/docs.md "/docs.md"), if that isn't enough just look into the [source](https://github.com/Sch8ill/MCClient-lib "github.com/Sch8ill/MCClient-lib").